DaBloat/qis/README.md

 # qis
-qis (pronounce as kiss) or Qubit Interactive Space is an Interactive GUI for learning qubit of Quantum Physics
+qis (pronounce as kiss) or Qubit Interactive Space is an Interactive GUI for learning qubit superpositionof Quantum Physics